 - Organize their ideas in response to theoretical and empirical material and plan, develop and present a written argument in relation to this.

 - Show their ability to effectively gather, manage, synthesize and employ relevant data in support of their written argument.

 - Demonstrate their capacity to work independently under the guidance of an academic supervisor.

 - Show that they have followed good academic research practice and have achieved a good level of competence in academic writing.

 WorkloadTeaching will be in the form of an occasional ISP seminar which will provide training in the design, preparation and writing of a research paper.
 Students will meet with the module convenor for occasional one hour seminars during Terms 1 and 2 and present draft outlines of work in progress for discussion and comment.
 In addition, each student will work under the supervision of a member of staff with relevant theoretical and/or regional specialisms.
 The expectation is that after finalising the study project topic (in the course of the first four weeks of term) students will meet with supervisors for up to a maximum of 10 hours to discuss progress on the study project.

 Method of assessment

 One report of 10,000 words.
-Resubmission of coursework regulations apply to this course.
+Resubmission of coursework regulations apply to this module.